Diseases and conditionsFEATURED

 What Is the Latest Gonorrhea Treatment Update?

-As of the most recent guidance, the “gold standard” for treating uncomplicated gonorrhea in adults and adolescents is a single dose of the antibiotic Ceftriaxone — delivered as an injection (shot).
+As of the most recent guidance, the “gold standard” for treating uncomplicated gonorrhea in adults and adolescents has been updated.
+It is now a single dose of the antibiotic Ceftriaxone.
+This antibiotic is delivered as an injection (shot).
 (CDC)

 • For persons weighing 150 kg or more: a higher dose — 1 g IM single dose.
 (PMC)